KIDR: Easy listening KMEO

 In October 1964, KUEQ acquired a troubled FM station in Phoenix, KEPI at 96.9 MHz, and relaunched it as easy listening KMEO.
 Prior to being bought, KEPI had been off the air for most of 1964.
 In May 1967, KUEQ became KMEO, and the two stations became a simulcast.
 The stations branded as "Cameo," signifying a cameo carving, or a cherished piece of jewelry.
 Since KMEO was a daytime only station because it broadcast on a clear-channel frequency, the creation of the simulcast allowed KMEO-AM-FM to broadcast around the clock.
 From the 1960s till the early 90s, the two stations simulcast a beautiful music format, which was quite successful and lasted through several ownership changes.

 In 1976, B & D Broadcasting, owned by the Beauchamp and Dodge families, bought KMEO-AM-FM; the pair was sold in 1980 to Scripps-Howard Broadcasting, which owned the stations until it was required to divest them in 1985 so it could acquire KNXV-TV, a decision upheld that July by the Federal Communications Commission.
 Group W bought the KMEO stations for $11.25 million later that year.

 Initially, KMEO remained successful.
 When KQYT flipped from easy listening in 1986, its listeners moved to KMEO, shooting the station into a tie with KZZP at the top of the Phoenix radio ratings.
 However, by early 1989, Group W was ready to try something different, moving to a soft adult contemporary sound and away from the syndicated format it had used.
 However, the changes caused KMEO's ratings to decline.
-The AM station was the first in the Valley to play continuous Christmas music, doing so in 1989.
+The AM station was the first in the Valley (and possibly the entire United States) to play continuous Christmas music, doing so in 1989, twelve years before the format went nationwide.

 Bonneville International bought KMEO-AM-FM from Group W in 1991.
 AM and FM programming was split for good when Bonneville relaunched KMEO-FM as "Sunny 97" KPSN on July 3, 1991; it is now KMXP.
 KMEO remained an easy listening station for another year.